BigBang-Protocol/BigBang-Protocol/whitepaper/BigBang_Threat_Mitigation_Whitepaper.md

 BigBang redefines what digital trust means.
 No longer just “who signed”, but “who did what, when, and under what policy.”

 ### Next actions
-* Publish GitHub repository with developer SDK
-* Partner with CAs and regulators
+* Work with NIST, eIDAS, etc
-* Launch envelope testnet for public validation

 End of Document
 ---